grafana/thema/FAQ.md

 What scuemata does is change the nature of the contract between communicating systems.
 Instead of agreeing on a single schema, they agree on the whole scuemata lineage as the contract, with all the invariants about translation between schema versions that that entails.

+For example, say system `A` accepts messages which is comprised of a single field named `foo`, which has value of type `int64`.
+System `B` accepts the contract, and starts sending messages to `A` according to this schema.
+What scuemata changes is not so much the schema in use at any one time, but the contract between `A` and `B`:

+* **Traditional Schema:** `A` promises that messages with field `foo` containing an `int64` value will be valid in perpetuity.
+* **Scuemata:** `A` promises that messages with a field `foo` containing an `int64` will either be valid itself, or will be translatable into a valid message, in perpetuity.

+Scuemata shifts the contract up a level of abstraction - from rigid adherence to the contents of an individual schema, to the meta-property of relations between schemas.

-## Is Scuemata as expressive as other schema systems?
+## Is scuemata as expressive as other schema systems?

 Scuemata is just a thin layer of naming patterns and constraints atop of CUE itself, which makes this largely a question about CUE's expressiveness.

 For the most part, yes, CUE is comparably expressive to other common schema systems, like JSON Schema and OpenAPI.
 There are some areas where CUE is less expressive, and some where it's more.
+(TODO - links to more relevant info)

-## What definition of "backwards compatibility" does Scuemata use in its checks?
+## What definition of "backwards compatibility" does scuemata use in its checks?

 [CUE's definition of subsumption](https://cuelang.org/docs/concepts/logic): does `A` subsume `B`?
 If so, then `A` is backwards compatible with `B`.